Kailexi/C_DZ_Sem3/README.md

 # WARNING
 # DUE TO enconding troubles please download raw version of files staring from lab4
 Please if u want to launch with debug and CMAKE do it at your own risk
-Recomendation: if you want a specific laboratory work to transfer to your pc donwnload both normal and menu versions Due to CMAKE debug folders and configs within.
+Recomendation: if you want a specific laboratory work to transfer to your pc download both normal and menu versions Due to CMAKE debug folders and configs within.